vfarah-if/localkubekindexercise/README.md

    To add more worker nodes, modify the config file again and recreate the cluster with `kind create cluster --config kind-config.yaml`.

+   Finally, redo all the steps in 2 to 4, above just setting up Argo and the scaling as expected and see if the performance is as expected.

 ## Kind vs Minikube

 **Kind** and **Minikube** are both tools for running Kubernetes clusters locally, but they serve different purposes and have distinct characteristics.
 Here's a detailed comparison: